zombiemortar/AegisVault/docs/added.md

 ## Conclusion

 AegisVault provides a secure, user-friendly password management experience with a solid technical foundation.
+The application now includes comprehensive audit logging and security monitoring capabilities, ensuring full visibility into user activities and system security.
 Features are production-ready and structured for maintainability and future enhancements.

 ---

-*Documentation last updated: September 9, 2025*
+*Documentation last updated: January 15, 2025*
 *Project: AegisVault Password Manager*